Vino16491/100-days-of-code/log.md

 ### Day 37: August 22, 2018
 **Today's Progress:**
 1. UI reducer implemented in training module
+2. Completed Basic React App, Learn about creating components, routing and use api to fetch data, dynamic routes

 **Thoughts:** deep diving in reducers to understand in detail